Dyslecix-Dev/github-tutorial/README.md

 #### Verify that dependency graph is enabled

 _Note that a dependency graph is enabled on new public repositories by default.
-It is is not enabled, follow the steps below._
+If it is not enabled, follow the steps below._

 1. In your GitHub repository, click **Settings** in the navbar.
 2. In the **Security** section in the left sidebar, click **Code Security**.